Houses for Rent in Houston, TX - 147 Rentals available

 Rent prices in Houston's popular neighborhoods

-Houston’s average rent reached $1,110 in January after a 0.4% decrease since last year.
-One of Texas’s largest job hubs and a renter-majority city (54%), Houston is a desirable place to live and work in, with apartment prices below the national average of $1,392.
+Houston’s average rent reached $1,127 in April, after a 1% increase since last year.
+A thriving economic and cultural center and a renter-majority city (54%), Houston is a popular location to call home, with apartment prices below the national average of $1,417.
 [View Full Report]

-Houston’s average rent reached $1,110 in January after a 0.4% decrease since last year.
-One of Texas’s largest job hubs and a renter-majority city (54%), Houston is a desirable place to live and work in, with apartment prices below the national average of $1,392.
+Houston’s average rent reached $1,127 in April, after a 1% increase since last year.
+A thriving economic and cultural center and a renter-majority city (54%), Houston is a popular location to call home, with apartment prices below the national average of $1,417.

 What it costs to rent in the largest renter hubs in the Houston area